Neslakim/TwitchBot/README.md

 <li>Custom ban phrases</li>
 </ul>

-Features have configurable access levels, subs are immune to spam protection, or only subs or up can use features.
+Features have configurable access levels, X are immune to spam protection, or only X or up can use features.
+Current levels are broadcaster, moderators, subscribers or everyone.